 I have been commuting on the bike to work a lot more.
 Previously there would sometimes be an unsettling wiggle when travelling on rural roads that caked in muck and other debris.
 The Roadtecs are perfect in any condition.
 Wet weather and low ambient temperatures sound like hell for tyres.
 The Roadtecs warm up well and got noticeably warm to the touch very quickly.

 I had no problems leaning the bike over, and whilst I’m no racer, I do like to ride at a brisk pace on road and try to keep speed and momentum through corners.

 I feel that the ride is a little hard, unsure if this is the construction of the tyre or the fact I was for once following manufacturer guidelines on recommended pressures.
 I’m going with the latter.
 It’s definitely nothing to worry about, anyway.

-Now as some eagle-eyed people who follow Ridewithpeaks will notice that the Gixer has recently been sold and we have a new bike to play with.
-At the time I had done just over 3500 miles on the 01’s and they still looked brand new, they hadn’t squared off, which surprised me as I had done quite a few miles of motorway riding.
+Some eagle-eyed people who follow us on Instagram will notice that the Gixer has been sold.
+When I sold it I had done just over 3500 miles on the 01’s and they still looked brand new, they hadn’t squared off, which surprised me as I had done quite a few miles of motorway and dual carriageway riding.

-Overall, I am extremely surprised at how the tyres have both performed and lasted.
+The tyres have both exceeded my expectations in both life and performance.
 Not once have I had any issues and in the past few weeks with the high ambient temperatures I’ve been pushing on, past my comfort zone knowing that the tyre will outperform me massively.

 Price varies on size but in the common sportbike combination of 120/70 Front and 180/55 rear they can be had for around the £240 mark.
 I feel that is a very strong selling price, for a fantastic tyre which balances great grip and feel, with superb life.